opi-lab/DL4CV/index.md

 ### Lecture 2: Introduction to machine learning

-In this lecture we cover the general aspects of machine learning.
+In this lecture, we cover the general aspects of machine learning.

 [Lecture 2 slides]({{site.url}}lectures/lec02_ml_intro.pdf)